evantayloryates/yabai-wiki-fork/Home.md

 yabai can be installed via Homebrew from a custom tap.
 It does, however, require you to partially disable System Integrity Protection ("rootless"), because it controls windows by acting through Dock.app&thinsp;—&thinsp;which is the sole owner of the main connection to the window server.

-1. Optional: Disable System Integrity Protection (required for many advanced features)
+1. Optional: Partially disable System Integrity Protection (required for many advanced features)
 2. Install yabai and configure macOS to allow it to run
 3. Configure yabai to your liking
 4. Optional: Integrate yabai with other software like [&nearr;&nbsp;skhd][gh-skhd] for keyboard shortcuts or [&nearr;&nbsp;Übersicht][gh-uebersicht] for desktop widgets